After configuring your site’s Writing Settings, the next step is to configure your Reading Settings.

 There are only a few settings to configure in this section, but these are very important.
 Your WordPress Reading settings let you specify what visitors will see on your home page and allow you to configure important RSS feed and search engine indexing options.

-This brings up the ‘Reading Settings’ page in your web browser …
+The ‘Reading Settings’ screen will load in your browser …

 As mentioned in the introduction section of this tutorial, there are only a few settings to configure in this section, but these are very important.